spbail/git-intro-workshop/README.md

 ---

+### ☕ Buy me a coffee ☕

+If you enjoy this workshop and want to say thanks, you can buy me a coffee here: https://www.buymeacoffee.com/sambail

+---

 ### About This Workshop

 Git is the most widely used modern version control system in the world today.
 GitHub has quickly become one of the key tools for hosting Git repositories, and has quickly become an important collaboration platform for open source development.
 In this workshop, you will learn the basics of version control with Git and GitHub.
 We will cover